gbrini/PPMElaboratoBackend/README.md

 | Standard | aaa | aaa |

 ## Database
-The file **weatherforecast/db.sqlite3** contains all the data necessary to run the REST APIs
+The included SQLite database file is located at **weatherforecast/db.sqlite3**.
+This file is pre-populated and contains all the necessary demo data, tables, and roles required to test the REST APIs immediately.

 ## Endpoint documentation
 - ### login